ktaylor63/southeast/site/content/articles/dam-going-nature-returning.md

     - 'Green River'
     - Kentucky
     - Rivers
-updated: 'April 20th, 2017'
+updated: 'August 28th, 2017'
 ---

-**BROWNSVILLE, Ky.** -- A project decades in the planning started with a bang – and that’s in the literal sense.
+**Brownsville, Kentucky** -- A project decades in the planning started with a bang – and that’s in the literal sense.

 On Tuesday, March 28, a large yellow machine with a pile driver affixed to its arm clanked onto the concrete shoulder of lock and dam No. 6 on the Green River.
 Its operator lifted the driver, a slender length of steel ending in a point.
 He aimed it at a spot where workers had toiled to build a wall a century earlier.